 If the goal is a smooth, glowing complexion, having flaky skin on your face doesn't make things any easier—just ask anyone whose experienced foundation clinging onto dry patches.
 Between over-exfoliation and using the wrong cleanser for your skin type, there are some things that exacerbate dry skin on the face.
-Still, that doesn't mean there aren't tweaks you can make to your skincare routine that'll pave the way for that ultra hydrated complexion you've dreamt up.
+Still, that doesn't mean there aren't tweaks you can make to your skincare routine that'll pave the way for that ultra-hydrated complexion you've dreamt of.

 Keep scrolling to learn expert-approved tips on how to fix dry skin.

 - Renée Rouleau is a celebrity esthetician based in Austin, TX.
 She is also the founder and creator of her eponymous skincare line.

 - Shani Darden is an L.A.-based expert celebrity esthetician.
 Her clients include Kelly Rowland, Jessica Alba, and Rosie Huntington-Whiteley.

 - Carl Thornfeldt, MD, is a board-certified dermatologist and founder of Epionce Skincare.